 - Multi-year funding available (up to three years)

-- Funding for new projects delivered in Commonwealth Foundation member countries
+- Delivered in Commonwealth Foundation eligible member countries

 - Initiatives on participatory governance in Commonwealth Countries from grass roots to national level